stephanemora/azure-docs.fr-fr/articles/communication-services/quickstarts/voice-video-calling/includes/pstn/pstn-call-android.md

 Ajoutez le type `PhoneNumber` à votre application en modifiant **MainActivity.Java** :

 ```java
 import com.azure.android.communication.common.PhoneNumberIdentifier;
 ```

 <!--
 > [!TBD]
 > Namespace based on input from Komivi Agbakpem.
 But it does not correlates with other use namespaces in Calling Quickstart.
 E.g: "com.azure.communication.calling.CommunicationUserIdentifier" or "com.azure.communication.common.client.CommunicationTokenCredential".
-Double-chek this.
+Double-check this.
 -->

 ## <a name="start-a-call-to-phone"></a>Démarrer un appel téléphonique